-Abu Dhabi Festival brought performances and exhibitions to Manarat Al Saadiyat, while Louvre Abu Dhabi collaborated with NYU Abu Dhabi Arts Centre for concerts.
+Abu Dhabi Festival brought performances and exhibitions to Manarat Al Saadiyat, while Louvre Abu Dhabi has collaborated with NYU Abu Dhabi Arts Centre for concerts.

 Some UAE culture lovers may view these partnerships as the norm, but NYU Abu Dhabi Arts Centre artistic director Bill Bragin describes such tie-ups as increasingly rare.

-"It comes down to a question of how you value the importance of the arts, because we are living in a time now where in many places in the world the arts are under attack," he says.
+“It comes down to a question of how you value the importance of the arts, because we are living in a time now where in many places in the world the arts are under attack,” he said.

 “What has happened here over the course of the last two decades is that, under the leadership of Sheikh Khalifa, and at the very highest levels of government, you are seeing not only huge financial investment into the arts — such as developing great physical facilities and infrastructure for organisations — but also putting forward the kind of values that places arts, culture and education as central to the continued development of the country.
 It is a national priority.”